Ibra Sekajja

-Ibra Sekajja (born 31 October 1992) is a Ugandan professional footballer who plays as a striker for AC Oulu in the Veikkausliiga.
+Ibra Sekajja (born 31 October 1992) is a Ugandan professional footballer who plays as a forward.

-Career
+Club career

 Born in Uganda, he attended secondary school at Ashburton Community School from 2004 to 2009.

-Ibra was first noticed by a scout from Crystal Palace a Premier League club for his footballing talent whilst playing during a match at Elmwood Primary School.
+Ibra was first noticed by a scout from Crystal Palace, a Premier League club, for his footballing talent whilst playing during a match at Elmwood Primary School.
 His pace, technical skill, dribbling, height and striking were noticed at the age of 10.

 Sekajja made his professional debut for Crystal Palace on 30 April 2011, in a fixture at Hull City.
 He scored a late 88th-minute equaliser with his first touch.
 Sekajja had dominated the pitch in the last few vital minutes of the match, ensuring a draw against Hull which secured Palace's safety in the Championship.
 He celebrated with a triple backflip.

 He was loaned to Kettering Town and Bromley midway through the 2011–12 season, to gain first team experience.